SitecorePowerShell/Console/Documentation/Markdown/Get-ItemClone.md

-# Get-ItemClone
+﻿# Get-ItemClone

-Returns clones of item provided.
+Returns all the clones for the specified item.

 ## Syntax